What’s The Proper CBD Dose For My Dog?

 How Much CBD Oil Should I Give My Dog?

-For a number of reasons, pet owners say they want to start giving cannabis or CBD medicine to their dog, but they’re not quite sure about the right dose.
+For a number of reasons, pet owners say they want to start giving CBD based medicines like Canine Support Formula to their dog, but they’re not quite sure about the right dose.
 What is the best way to calculate the ideal amount of CBD for our four-legged friends?

 The short answer is, there’s a dosing range that is recommended to start with and it’s best to begin at the low end of this range.
 A good starting dosage is based on your dog’s body weight using a milligram to kilogram (mg/kg) benchmark.
 Start with a minimal amount of CBD (0.25 milligrams) per kilogram of canine body weight.
 This starting CBD measurement should be divided into two (or three) equal portions given throughout the whole day.